OuhscBbmc/redcap-manual-v1/begin/security.md

 ---
-abstract: Security Consideration for Beginners to Protect your Participants .
+abstract: Security considerations for beginners to protect your participants.

 author:
   - name: Thomas Wilson